-With Conrad Pope and Nan Schwartz, August 1 – 7
+With Conrad Pope and Nan Schwartz, Late July / Early August 2018

 This six day course will provide an insider’s look at “orchestration” of film music.
 From basic instrumentation to complete execution of a score, every step of writing professionally for an orchestra in today’s film world will be addressed.
 The course will include an overview of all the instruments and instrumental families of today’s orchestra, their characteristics, their strong and weak points and how to use them effectively in an orchestration.
 Also determining the orchestra size for particular genres of scores as well as adapting to budgetary constraints will be discussed.

 The relationship between writing for the orchestra with regard to stemming and “hybrid scores” ( scores with “live” and pre-recorded components) will also be studied.
 Examples from film scores and the literature will be used to underscore all the major points.
 New this year will be a conducting/recording production section where the preparation of scores, score study, basic conducting techniques and the production of musically coherent performances- from “good ensemble”, “blend” and musical expression- will be explored.
 Providing the tools to know how to notate, perform and produce what you have composed is the goal of the course.

 It will also cover the art of arranging.
 We will look at various arrangements and discuss the techniques applied by the arranger.
 Nan will also explain her working methods by looking at some of her arrangements.
 We will also discuss the relevance of arranging techniques for film scoring.

 The German philosopher Immanuel Kant, the J.S.
 Bach of philosophy, once said: „Science is organized knowledge.
 Wisdom is organized life.“ Nan and Conrad will cover both, the science and the wisdom of orchestration and arranging – wisdom you won’t find in many books, which makes this class very special and a lot of fun.